-Eurasian Watermilfoil was detected this summer in Upper Sakatah Lake.
+Eurasian Watermilfoil was detected in Upper Sakatah Lake in the summer of 2020.
 The presence of Eurasian Watermilfoil was located on the south side of the lake, in sparse patches, and found in shallow water.
 Le Sueur County informed neighboring counties and soil and water conservations districts, lake associations, and watercraft inspectors of the new infestation.
 Additionally, an article was posted in the local paper.

 Le Sueur County partnered with the Waterville Lakes Association and the Minnesota DNR to treat the Eurasian Watermilfoil that was present.
 The treatment was completed on September 22, 2020.
 A chemical treatment was used, specifically 2,4-D Anime.
 Upper Sakatah Lake will be surveyed in 2021 to see how the chemical treatment worked, and if additional treatment methods are needed.